kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 __SameLabels:__
 This is a special strategy to indicate that the rule only applies to the Namespaces which share the same label value.
-Since the Pods selected by the AdminNetworkPolicy `subject` could be from multiple Namespaces, the scope of ingress/egress rules whose `scope=samelabels; labels: [tenant]` will be all the Pods from the Namespaces who have the same label value for the "tenant" key.
+Since the Pods selected by the AdminNetworkPolicy `subject` could be from multiple Namespaces, the scope of ingress/egress rules whose `namespaces.samelabels=tenant` will be all the Pods from the Namespaces who have the same label value for the "tenant" key.
 Consider the following example: